meddion/arduino-sumo-robot/README.md

 # robotic-project
-An Arduino sketch for a sumo robot.
+An arduino sketch for a sumo robot.